 - A chemical annihilation reaction, , is one of the simplest reactions one can think of.
 But it also illustrates how properties of random walks depend strongly on the dimension of the system.
 First, write down the chemical kinetics equation for the system and solve it analytically.
 At , how does the concentration of A decrease?
 Now let's simulate this problem.
 Initiate a lattice of a linear size L in 1, 2, and 3 dimensions (it will be an array of size L, LxL, and LxLxL).
 Play with different values of L, as long as it is much larger than 1.
 Release N random walkers onto this lattice at random points (again, explore different even values of N).
 As the walkers do their 1, 2, and 3 dimensional walks, you should check if any pair of them ends on top of each other.
 When this happens, the two walkers annihilate each other and disappear.
-As time increases, measure the number of remaining walkers (you may need to average them over many repeats).
+As time increases, measure the number of remaining walkers (you will need to average them over many repeats when this number is of order 1 or less).
 Does the number of walkers in different dimensions decrease differently with time?
 Does any dimension match what we would expect from the analytical, deterministic solution?
 This model is used in various material science contexts, but also in population biology scenarios.

 Class Module 5

 The following three projects are available for this module.
 For each of these projects, you will need to develop a discretized space model of the process.
 You will then write code for sequential simulation of the system.
 Finally you will write code for simulation of the system using a pool of workers of an arbitrary size.
 In your report, you will need to output (besides the usual verification figures) time lapse images of the dynamics of your system (a few frames from a movie).
 After that, the final plot should be the time it took to solve the problem vs. the number of workers in the pool, for the number of workers going from 1 to 10 or so.